davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 #### Program Requirements

+Before we get started, we should first cover what environment variables are within shells.
+Think of shells as more than just a command-line prompt.
+They are the user interface to the OS before there were windows and desktops.
+Just like your windows environment, there are things that the shell needs to remember so that it's customized to you, specifically.
+Many of these customizations are stored in what are called **environment variables**.
+On one hand, often hold values that make the shell more convenient to use (for instance, remembering the path to your "home" directory), and on the other, they store values that customize the command-line environment to your liking (for instance, assigning various colors to files and directories.)

+There are certain environment variable names that are standard and predefined.

+- If you're curious to see what's stored inside the `HOME` variable, you can use the following command: `echo $HOME`
+- You can `echo` any environment variable `$VAR` to see its value, such as: `$SHELL` (what shell am I using?), `$PWD` (where am I?), `$PATH` (what are the paths to my executables?), and so on, ...

+You can also define and set new environment variables (called exporting), but that won't be a focus in this assignment.

 1. As soon as `dsh` starts, the first thing it should do is look for a file called `.dsh_motd` in the current user's home directory on the operating system.
 MOTD stands for "message of the day," and the file contents may be arbitrarily long and multi-line.

-   - To look for this file, you'll need to check whether it exists in the current user's home directory, which is stored in the linux environment variable `HOME`.
-You'll need to look into C's [getenv()](https://www.tutorialspoint.com/c_standard_library/c_function_getenv.htm) function to extract its value.
+   - To look for this file, you'll need to check whether it exists in the user's home directory, which is stored in the environment variable, `HOME`.
+You'll want to look into C's [getenv()](https://www.tutorialspoint.com/c_standard_library/c_function_getenv.htm) function to extract its value.

-     - If you're curious to see what's stored inside `HOME`, you can also use the command on the Terminal: `echo $HOME`
-     - In fact, you can `echo` any environment variable `$VAR` to see its value, such as: `$SHELL` (what shell am I using?), `$PWD` (where am I?), `$PATH` (what are the paths to my executables?), ...

-   - If this file doesn't exist in the user's home directory, then move on.
-Otherwise, you need to print its contents to the screen first.
+   - If the `.dsh_motd` file doesn't exist in the user's home directory, then move on.
+Otherwise, you need to print its contents to the screen.
 I would expect some simple error-handling to be done here.
 For instance, if the file exists, but can't be opened due to a lack of permissions, your program should _not_ crash (no need to print an error message though).

 2. After printing the MOTD (if exists), your shell should provide the user with a command-line prompt: `dsh>`